Traditions | The Jewish Wedding

 They wanted to make their wedding personal.
 “My daughter Katie and Amit were getting married on Lag B’omer, a holiday which is celebrated in Israel with bonfires and barbecues.
 My son-in-law is also from Texas, so a barbecue theme fit.

-“It is not easy to infuse your personality into a traditional Jewish wedding, but Les and Marty were constantly finding ways to make things unique to Katie and Amit.
+“It is not easy to infuse your personality into a traditional Jewish wedding, but Les and Marty at Northern Valley Affairs were constantly finding ways to make things unique to Katie and Amit.
 They had fire pits, a Texas BBQ station, and signature drinks with fun names to match each station.
 It felt personal and it reflected the couple’s fingerprints.”

 “Producing a custom theme for their cocktail hour was fun,” says Les.
 “The Texas barbecue was a big hit.
 Bourbon-glazed tenderloin steaks were being prepared on our 10-foot long grill and they were served with caramelized red onions and sautéed portobello mushrooms.
 The station was paired with a selection of top shelf bourbon whiskeys and was named, ‘It’s Bigger and Better in Texas.’